Sage Sleep mattresses are healthier for you AND the planet.

 What happens when you return a mattress?

 In some states, a returned mattress is picked back up and donated to shelter or other organization that helps people in need.
-But in most cases, charities won’t accept mattresses, even if you only slept on it one night.
+But in most cases, charities won’t accept mattresses, even if you've slept on it for only one night.

 At Sage Sleep, we’ve come up with the ultimate eco-friendly and sustainable solution to mattress returns.
 Our organic mattresses go beyond green — they can be customized to your personal sleeping preference, making every Sage Sleep mattress the right mattress for your body.

 Even as you age and your body changes, your mattress can change right along with you.
-Increase the firmness or plushness to accommodate your changes in sleeping preferences from pregnancy, injuries, weight loss, weight gain, or simply as time goes by.
+Increase the firmness or plushness to accommodate your changes in sleeping preferences from pregnancy, injuries, weight loss or weight gain, or simply as time goes by.